-Getting away from it all, chilling out, sometimes means leaving all your worries behind.
-What about leaving your luggage at home too?’
-Not all of it, you understand, even that well known Irish airline might object to you travelling that light!
-Just leave out the swimwear, wetsuit, sarong – but do remember the high factor sun lotion.
+Getting away from it all and chilling out, sometimes means leaving all your worries behind.
+What about leaving your luggage at home too?
+Just remember the swimwear, wetsuit, sarong – and of course the high factor sun lotion.

-Go naked, visit some of the naturist beaches in Spain, there might be more than you think, and experience a holiday with a difference…here’s a quick tour of the 10 best nudist beaches to be found in Spain.
+Go naked, visit some of the naturist beaches in Spain and experience a holiday with a difference…here’s a quick tour of the 10 best nudist beaches around Spain.

 Dreaming of Summer

-Okay, I agree this time of year may not be quite right for a beach, let alone a nudist beach, but surely this is the best time to book up your Summer holiday – and then again there are always the Canary Islands, perfect even at this time of year.
-Spain has a wealth of nudist or naturist beaches and areas, where you can tan all over, so let’s have a look at ten of them – no close up shots… please!
+Okay, I agree this time of year may not be quite right for a beach, let alone a nudist beach, but surely this is the best time to book your summer holiday – and then again there are always the Canary Islands, which are perfect all year round.
+Spain has a wealth of nudist or naturist beaches where you can tan all over, so let’s have a look at ten of them – no close up shots… please!

 1. Tenerife – Playa La Tejita